kroshu/kuka_drivers/doc/wiki/4_Controllers.md

 The `SendPeriodMilliSec` parameter of FRI defines the period with which the controller sends state updates, while the `ReceiveMultiplier` defines the answer rate factor (ratio of receiving states and sending commands).
 These are parameters of the hardware interface, which can be modified in connected state, when control is not active.
 To support changing these parameters after startup, the `FRIConfigurationController` subscribes to the `~/set_fri_config` topic.
 Sending a message containing the desired integer values of `send_period_ms` (cycle time) and `receive_multiplier` updates the parameters of the hardware interface.

-In multi-robot mode, one `FRIConfigurationController` instance can update multiple prefixed command interfaces, but it still accepts only a single shared `~/set_fri_config` input topic.
+In multi-robot mode, one `FRIConfigurationController` instance updates multiple prefixed command interfaces, but it still accepts only a single shared `~/set_fri_config` input topic.
 Therefore the same FRI configuration is applied to all configured robots.

 __Required Parameters__: None